 The Boolean modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
 It uses one of the three available Boolean operations to create a single mesh out of two mesh objects:

-This modifier needs a second object to be the target (the second operand) of the operation.
+This modifier needs a second mesh object, or collection of mesh objects, to be the target (the second operand) of the operation.

 Only Manifold meshes are guaranteed to give proper results, other cases (especially „opened“ meshes, Non-manifold but without any self-intersections) will usually work well, but might give odd glitches and artifacts in some cases.